vscChien/MEPmodeling/README.md

-# A Biological Model of Spinal and Peripheral Motor Pathways for TMS-induced MEPs
+## A Biological Model of Spinal and Peripheral Motor Pathways for TMS-induced MEPs

-## Description
 ```
 1. Load motor-evoked potential (MEP) waveforms under different TMS intensities.
 2. Generate simulated DI-waves based on the given TMS intensities.